Communist Party of Vietnam: Politburo

-The Politburo is the highest organ of the Communist Party between Central Committee meetings, which are held twice a year.
-The Politburo can implement policies which have been approved by either the previous Party Congress or the Central Committee.
-It is the duty of the Politburo to ensure that resolutions of the Party Congress and the Central Committee are implemented nationally.
-It is also responsible for matters related to organization and personnel, and has the right to prepare and convene a Central Committee plenary session.
-The Politburo can be overruled by the Central Committee, as happened in 2001 when the Politburo voted in favour of retaining Lê Khả Phiêu as general secretary; the Central Committee overturned the Politburo's decision, dismissed Lê from politics, and forced the Politburo to elect a new general secretary after the ninth National Congress.
+The Politburo is the highest organ of the Communist Party between CC meetings, which are held twice a year.
+The Politburo can implement policies which have been approved by either the previous Party Congress or the CC.
+It is the duty of the Politburo to ensure that resolutions of the Party Congress and the CC are implemented nationally.
+It is also responsible for matters related to organization and personnel, and has the right to prepare and convene a CC plenary session.

+The Politburo can be overruled by the CC, as happened in 2001 when the Politburo voted in favor of retaining Lê Khả Phiêu as general secretary; the CC overturned the Politburo's decision, dismissed Lê from politics, and forced the Politburo to elect a new general secretary after the ninth National Congress.

-The members of the Politburo are elected and given a ranking by the Central Committee immediately after a National Party Congress.
-According to David Koh, the Politburo ranking from the first plenum of the 10th Central Committee onwards is based upon the number of approval votes by the Central Committee.
+The members of the Politburo are elected and given a ranking by the CC immediately after a National Party Congress.
+According to David Koh, the Politburo ranking from the first plenum of the 10th CC onwards is based upon the number of approval votes by the CC.
 Lê Hồng Anh, the Minister of Public Security, was ranked second in the 10th Politburo because he received the second-highest number of approval votes.
-Tô Huy Rứa was ranked lowest because he received the lowest approval vote of the 10th Central Committee when he stood for election to the Politburo.
-The 11th Politburo was elected by the Central Committee after the 11th National Congress and consists of 16 members.
+Tô Huy Rứa was ranked lowest because he received the lowest approval vote of the 10th CC when he stood for election to the Politburo.

+The 11th Politburo was elected by the CC after the 11th National Congress and consists of 16 members.
 Decisions within the Politburo are made through collective decision-making.

-Since 10th Central Committee, the duties and responsibilities of the members of the Politburo and those of the General Secretary, President, Prime Minister, the Chairman of the National Assembly and the Permanent member of the Secretariat have been specified separately.
+Since 10th CC, the duties and responsibilities of the members of the Politburo and those of the General Secretary, President, Prime Minister, the Chairman of the National Assembly and the Permanent member of the Secretariat have been specified separately.

 Secretariat

 The Secretariat is headed by the general secretary and decisions within it are made through collective decision-making.
-The Secretariat is elected and the membership size is decided by the Central Committee immediately after the National Congress.
-It is responsible for solving organizational problems and implementing the demands of the Central Committee.
-The Secretariat oversees the work of the Departments of the Central Committee.
+The Secretariat is elected and the membership size is decided by the CC immediately after the National Congress.
+It is responsible for solving organizational problems and implementing the demands of the CC.

+The Secretariat oversees the work of the Departments of the CC.
 It is also responsible for inspecting and supervising the implementation of resolutions and directives on fields regarding the party on economic, social, defence, security and foreign affairs, and it is directly responsible for the coordination of a number of party bodies.
 The Secretariat supervises the preparation for issues raised at Politburo meetings.